Inclusion, Diversity, Equity and Access Awards and Grants

 In accordance with the objectives and strategies of the Academy's Strategic Plan, the Academy offers the following awards and grants to support the diverse growth of the profession.

-The Academy's Diversity and Inclusion Mini-Grants provide $100 - $1,000 grants to support Academy affiliate, DPG and MIG outreach to students and professionals from underrepresented groups within the dietetics profession.
+The Academy's Inclusion, Diversity, Equity and Access (IDEA) Mini-Grants provide $100 - $1,000 grants to support Academy affiliate, DPG and MIG outreach to students and professionals from underrepresented groups within the dietetics profession.
 These mini-grants are only open to Diversity and Inclusion Liaisons.
-Please connect with your affiliate, DPG, or MIG to inquire about becoming its Diversity and Inclusion Liaison.
+Please connect with your affiliate, DPG, or MIG to inquire about becoming its IDEA Liaison.

-The Academy of Nutrition and Dietetics' Diversity and Inclusion Promotion Grant provides $10,000 to support minority recruitment and retention projects by accredited dietetic education programs.
+The Academy of Nutrition and Dietetics' Inclusion, Diversity, Equity and Access Promotion Grant provides $10,000 to support minority recruitment and retention projects by accredited dietetic education programs.

-A $1,000 award is given to an educational institution, Affiliate dietetic association, dietetic practice group or other recognized Academy group in recognition of past accomplishments unless the Diversity and Inclusion Committee determines that there is no program that merits the award.
+A $1,000 award is given to an educational institution, Affiliate dietetic association, dietetic practice group or other recognized Academy group in recognition of past accomplishments unless the Inclusion, Diversity, Equity and Access Committee determines that there is no program that merits the award.